-METHODS: Case study.
-Costs were assessed from a societal perspective.
+METHODS: Costs were assessed from a societal perspective.
 The primary measure of effectiveness was the treatment completion rate.
 The incremental cost-effectiveness ratio was calculated as the additional cost of the intervention divided by the additional percentage of patients completing treatment compared to controls.

 RESULTS: Post intervention, the treatment completion rates in the COMDIS and Global Fund projects were respectively 89% and 88%, 17% and 16% higher than in the control district (76%).
 For one additional per cent of patients to complete treatment, the additional cost of the COMDIS intervention was US$1891, 91% lower than that of the Global Fund intervention (US$21 904).